mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 print(lambda x: x + 1)  # <function <lambda> at 0x1051efc40>
 ```

-Since the code `lambda x: x + 1` _is_ a function (the whole thing), you can use parenthesis to call it.
+Since the code `lambda x: x + 1` _is_ a function (the whole thing), you can use parentheses to call it.
-However, if you write `lambda x: x + 1()`, Python will think you are trying to call `1`, so you need to wrap the anonymous function in parenthesis, too:
+However, if you write `lambda x: x + 1()`, Python will think you are trying to call `1`, so you need to wrap the anonymous function in parentheses, too:

 ```py
 print(